fsperotto/lts/lts/nts/pkg_docs/README.tex.md

 We construct all models using PyTorch in Python 3.
-For all neural network architectures, we used a learning rate of 1e-3, a weight decay of 1e-5, a batch size of 32 tokens, Stanfordís pre-trained word GloVe embeddings (Pennington et al., 2014), the Adam optimizer, and the negative log likelihood loss function.
+For all neural network architectures, we used a learning rate of 1e-3, a weight decay of 1e-5, a batch size of 32 tokens, Stanford‚Äôs pre-trained word GloVe embeddings (Pennington et al., 2014), the Adam optimizer, and the negative log likelihood loss function.
 Early stopping, defined here to be the point at which the validation perplexity stopped decreasing, was used on all